The Way Forth

 A New Land

-A hopeful wish for today and for the future of our state with lyrics from the Simpson/Hayes family reunion newsletter, Sara Katherine Simpson Jones:
+A hopeful wish for today and for the future of our state, inspired by the Simpson/Hayes family motto by Sara Katherine Simpson Jones:

 And with the roots of the past, we shall shake the branches of the future